AdobeDocs/campaign.en/help/v8/send/rich-push.md

 ## Define the content of the notification {#push-message}

+>[!IMPORTANT]
+>
+>Before designing a Rich Push Notification, you first need to configure your connector.
+Refer to [this page](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application-android#configuring-external-account-android) for the detailed procedure.

 Once your push delivery is created, you can define its content.
 Three templates are available:

 * **Default Template** allows you to send notifications with a simple icon and an accompanying image.